eBay Listings, Pricing Data, Card Details, and Printable Labels

 Top Loader LabelTop Loader Label

 One of the most underrated features of DCM is the ability to print professional labels for your cards.
-These labels can be applied to mag one-touch slabs or even plastic top loaders, making it easy to identify a card's grade and info at a glance.
+Whether you display in graded slabs, magnetic one-touch cases, or top loaders, we have a label format that fits.

-• Avery label templates — We provide the recommended Avery template numbers so you can print on standard label sheets from any office supply store
+• Avery label templates — We use standard Avery template numbers (6871 for one-touch slabs, 8167 for top loaders) so you can buy label sheets from any office supply store

-• Print individually or in bulk — Print a label from any card details page, or go to My Collection, switch to List View, select multiple cards, and bulk print labels or reports
+• Print individually or in bulk — Print a label from any card details page, or go to My Collection, switch to List View, select multiple cards, and batch print labels

 Quick Reference: Key Features at a Glance